lazy-ocean/js-interview-cheatsheet/CSS.md

 By default, all elements has `box-sizing: content-box`: all sizes are based on content size.
 `border-box` takes padding and border into account, so height now is content height + vertical paddings + vertical borders width.
 Width is content width + horizontal paddings + horizontal borders width.

+## `position`

+- `static`: items displayed as usual, according to the parent properties or other elements around it.
+- `fixed`: fixed to a certain point set c Does not get changed by scrolling
+- `relative`: position relative to its original location.
+Rarely set with `right`, `left`, `top` and `bottom` properties but mostly used as an anchor for absolutely positioned elements.
+- `absolute`: displayed relatively to parent relatively positioned element with set `right`, `left`, `top` and `bottom` properties.
+Is affected by the parent element position when its size or position is changed.
+- `sticky` stays in place until other sticky element replaces it.
+Positioned relatively to the nearest parent block.

+## CSS3, what's new

+- media queries
+- transitions, transformation
+- flexbox
+- pseudo elements
+- opacity
+- shadows, gradients
+- advanced selectors
+- filters
+- types of colors (RGBA, HSL)
+- animations (using `@keyframes`)